smoeding/puppet-openssl/REFERENCE.md

 Specifies the destination file.
 Valid options: a string containing an absolute path.
 Default value: the title of your declared resource.

+##### <a name="-openssl_request--registration_token_control"></a>`registration_token_control`

+The registration token control contains one-time information that can be used by the CA to verify the identity of the subject.
+Consult the documentation of your CA if this is necessary and what value you need to set.
+Also see RFC RFC 4211 for more details.

 ##### <a name="-openssl_request--selinux_ignore_defaults"></a>`selinux_ignore_defaults`